How the NHS handles your data

-The proposed NHS ten-year strategy aims to focus on illness prevention.
-This includes 'social prescribing', which enables healthcare professionals to refer people to a range of local, non-clinical services.
-We examine what this means, and whether it's a viable alternative for those who would otherwise need medication.
+The proposed NHS ten-year strategy focuses on illness prevention.
+This includes 'social prescribing', enabling healthcare professionals to refer people to local, non-clinical services.
+We examine whether this is a viable alternative for those who would otherwise need medication.

 Imagine this scenario: you've been feeling mildly depressed due to social isolation or low self-esteem.
 You take a trip to your GP, expecting a dose of antidepressants, but instead, you're put in contact with a local community gardening group and recommended to attend weekly sessions.
 Would you give it a go?